cameronfabbri/Robotalk/README.md

 ### Usage in robotics

-To use this framework in controlling robots, you will need to implement your own `connect .py`.
-The hook exists in linking the return label to your functions.
-The parser will return to `connect.py` an array containing `[command, label, risk]`.
-All that needs to be done on the developers end is to trigger an action based on the return label (and associated risk).
-The command is returned as well in case the user wants to do any more NLP with it.
+To use this framework in controlling robots, you will need to implement your own `connect.py`.
+When the threshold for a command has been passed (the classifier 'understood'), the parser will return a triplet containing `[command, label, risk]`.
+This triplet can then be used by your own algorithms to either trigger actions on a robot, or process the command with further Natural Language Processing.
+In your main program containing your algorithm calls, simply import the following.
+Also be sure to copy the classifier.pickle file into the same folder as your program file.

+`sys.path.insert(0, '/path/to/smartTalk/src/')
+`import server`

+A simple example, `test_algorithm.py` has been provided in the `/dev` folder.

+### Usage outside of robotics